 How to Use Verbena for Groundcover

-When opting to use these plants for ground coverage in the garden, plant them in triangular groups with about 12-inch (30 cm.) spacing between them.
+When opting to use these plants for ground cover in the garden, plant them in triangular groups with about 12-inch (30.5 cm.) spacing between them.
 Of course, this will vary depending on the available garden space, so take this into consideration.
-Knowing the total square footage can help determine the amount of plants needed to fill the area, along with their spacing.
+Knowing the total square footage can help determine the number of plants needed to fill the area, along with their spacing.

 Popular Groundcover Verbena Varieties

 Here are a few common groundcover verbena plants:

 Trailing Verbena – Formerly called Verbena canadensis, but now known as Glandularia canadensis, these creeping verbena plants make up a broad group that serves very well as a groundcover.
 Some popular cultivars are “Summer Blaze,” “Snowflurry,” “Greystone Daphne,” and “Appleblossom.”

 Rigid Verbena – Native to South America, these verbena plants spread quickly by underground rhizomes.
 They are very hardy and drought resistant.
 Some popular cultivars include “Polaris” and “Santos”.

 Prairie Verbena – Reaching only 3 to 6 inches (7.5-15 cm.) in height, this plant produces vivid, deep purple flowers.